jarehec/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

-#  Holberton School - 0x12.
-Javascript - Warm up
+#  Holberton School - 0x14.
+Javascript - Web scraping

 The focus of this project is to learn:
 * How to manipulate JSON data